-Intermittent fasting is widely followed to lose weight and improve health.
+Intermittent fasting 14/10 is widely followed to lose weight and improve health, and its super easy!
 In this eating pattern, you eat during a specific period of time, and the length of your eating window depends on your fasting type.
-The most popular intermittent fasting methods include 16/8, 12/12, alternate-day fasting, and 24 hours fast.

-Though 14/10 intermittent fasting is not a popular one it is a convenient and easy-to-follow eating pattern.
 In this, you have to fast for 14 hours and your eating window lasts for 10 hours.
+Some find this method easier and is a better fit for their schedule and needs.

 A 2019 study has revealed that fasting for 10 hours and more can significantly benefit your weight, blood pressure, and metabolic health.
 However, you should consult your doctor before following a new diet pattern to avoid any adverse effects.